How Lender Paid Mortgage Insurance (LPMI) Works

-If you pay in a lump sum, your lender will determine an amount that they think will cover their costs (because they’re going to buy mortgage insurance with that money) given the details of your home purchase.
+If you pay a lump sum, your lender will determine the amount that they think will cover their costs.
+Then, they buy mortgage insurance with that money.
+In this case, you basically prepay for coverage.

 LPMI is not for everybody.
 In fact, not everybody will qualify for a loan with LPMI.
-Generally you’ll have to have good credit for LPMI to be an option, and it's only attractive in certain circumstances.
+Typically you need to have good credit for LPMI to be an option, and it only makes sense in certain situations.

-Contrast this with PMI, which you can cancel once you build sufficient equity in your home – then you get to enjoy a lower interest rate (and no more PMI payments) for the remainder of your loan’s life.
+For comparison, look at a standalone PMI policy, which you can cancel once you build sufficient equity in your home.
+After canceling, you benefit from a lower interest rate—and no more PMI payments—for the remainder of your loan’s life.

-High LTV: if your loan to value ratio (LTV) is close to 80%, LPMI is probably not your best option unless you plan to get rid of the loan soon (by refinancing or prepaying).
-Near 80%, you're almost done with mortgage insurance altogether.
-If you use PMI instead and make a separate payment each month, you’ll be able to cancel the insurance relatively soon, and you won’t be stuck with a higher interest rate.
-Remember that you might get above 80% LTV by making payments, or it could happen if your home’s value increases due to a strong housing market.
-Getting your PMI cancelled may only involve costs of a few hundred dollars (to get an appraisal), while it will cost much more to refinance.
+High LTV: If your loan to value ratio (LTV) is close to 80 percent, LPMI is probably not your best option unless you plan to get rid of the loan soon (by refinancing or prepaying).
+Near 80 percent, you're almost done with mortgage insurance altogether.
+If you use a separate mortgage insurance policy instead, you can make a separate payment each month.
+You’ll be able to cancel the insurance relatively soon, and you won’t be stuck with a higher interest rate.
+Remember that there are several ways to get above 80 percent LTV:

 Alternatives to LPMI